AMICI Program: A Day in the Life of a Paratrooper

 |0

-This work, AMICI Program: A Day in the Life of a Paratrooper, by SSG Brandon White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMICI Program: A Day in the Life of a Paratrooper [Image 7 of 7], by SSG Brandon White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.